our mission: creating hope, healing lives, and changing community for survivors of violence, abuse, and exploitation

 Through our continuum of programs, we help survivors begin the process of overcoming the physical and emotional trauma these include the largest 24/7 emergency shelter and hotline for survivors in western NC, counseling center with individual and support group services, an accredited child advocacy center performing child medical exams and forensic interviews, a family advocacy center offering legal, law enforcement and medical advocacy and linkages to care, a job training program onsite and outreach program for prevention and education in our community.
 By removing barriers, Safelight’s services heal lives and create a safer, healthier community.

-Safelight’s services are offered to all survivors (and their families) of interpersonal//domestic violence, sexual assault, and child abuse regardless of race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, age, genetic information (including family medical history.
+Safelight’s services are offered to all survivors (and their families) of interpersonal//domestic violence, sexual assault, and child abuse regardless of race, color, religion, sex (including pregnancy), gender, national origin, disability, age, genetic information (including family medical history.
 Safelight services are offered free of charge (exception is DVIP for perpetrators) and none shall not be denied based on ability to pay.

 Board of Directors